 What is HealthyVOICES?

-HealthyVOICES is a five-year qualitative study designed to explore the participation of healthy volunteers in Phase I clinical trials.
+HealthyVOICES is a qualitative study designed to explore the participation of healthy volunteers in Phase I, pharmaceutical clinical trials.
 The full project name is “Healthy Volunteers On their Involvement and Clinical Experiences in Studies.”
 We use the acronym HealthyVOICES to emphasize the importance of our participants’ perceptions of and experiences in clinical trials.

-Research to date focuses on why healthy people decide to participate in clinical trials, but does not examine how they participate.
-This project will examine how these individuals participate by addressing the following questions:
+Research typically focuses on why healthy people decide to participate in clinical trials but not how they participate.
+This project addresses the following questions:

 - How do healthy people view and assess the risks of participating in Phase I studies?